 4) You can now deploy Mojave as necessary.
 Using this external USB installer lets you reformat and/or repartition the startup drive and other storage devices.
 You can also access built-in tools such as Terminal, Startup Disk, and Firmware Password Utility from the menus.

-Have fun testing out the new OS!
-Although not without bugs, I’ve found it relatively stable for such an early beta, and certainly more attractive than High Sierra was at this point (or perhaps at any point, if we’re being honest).
+Have fun with the OS!
+Although not without bugs, I’ve found it relatively stable, and certainly more attractive than High Sierra was.

 If you don’t need it for other purposes, you can store your new USB installer in a safe place.
 If your Mac gets into trouble and can’t start up to Recovery Mode, boot from the USB drive and troubleshoot the issue, by reinstalling the operating system or leveraging tools like Terminal.
 You’ll also be able to install Mojave to your other Macs without having to download a new copy of the installer from the Mac App Store every time.